camunda/camunda-docs-manual/content/user-guide/process-engine/identity-service.md

 * `loginDelayMaxTime=60`
 * `loginDelayBase=3`

-For more information please check Process engine's [login properties]({{< relref "reference/deployment-descriptors/tags/process-engine.md#login-parameters" >}}) section.
+For more information, please check the process engine's [login properties]({{< relref "reference/deployment-descriptors/tags/process-engine.md#login-parameters" >}}) section.

-The calculation of the delay is done via formula: <code>baseTime * factor^(attempt-1)</code>.
+Calculation of the delay is done via the formula: <code>baseTime * factor^(attempt-1)</code>.
 The behaviour with the default configuration will be:
-3 seconds delay after the first unsuccessful attempt, 9 seconds after the 2nd attempt, 27 seconds, 60 seconds, 60 seconds, etc. After the 10th attempt, if the user fails to login again, this user will be locked.
+3 seconds delay after the first unsuccessful attempt, 9 seconds after the 2nd attempt, 27 seconds, 60 seconds, 60 seconds, etc. After the 10th attempt, if the user fails to login again, the user will be locked.

 ## LDAP specifics